renatalantos/Battleship-in-Python/README.md

 ### Updated messages to inform user where they are in the game

-Updating user is achieved by informing them about the remaining number of guesses, which are decremented with every incorrect guess.
+Updating user is achieved by informing them about the remaining number of guesses and ships, which are decremented with every incorrect guess.
 The message with the number of remaining guess will display every time user enters validated input.
 Guesses that have already been made are not penalized.

 ## Future features

-I would like to add ASCII graphics to the game to make it more attractive as playing in a console can be quite monotonous.
+Also, I would like to add more ships with different sizes.

-Also, I would like to add more ships, which I couldn't have achieved without running out of time on this occasion.
+I would also like to add a restart game option.

-A welcome message should be added as well.

-A restart game option is needed, too, I think.